1. What Is A CBRS Private LTE Network?

 “Devices designed for private LTE networks are still emerging.
 CBRS itself is still so new commercially, and compatible devices are just now hitting the market so we’ll likely see investments in these devices rapidly increase.”

-3. Should My Business Stick With WiFi or Migrate to a Private LTE?
+3. Should You Stick With WiFi or Migrate to Private LTE?

 There’s no quick answer.
 Many factors have to be considered and it’s literally impossible to do all the research yourself.
 You’ll need the help of an authorized private LTE partner like Commenco for a comprehensive evaluation of your space, your network’s purpose, and the demand on your network.